peakyragnar/hx/documentation/STATS_SPEC.md

 You can’t prove a model only used pretraining, but you can enforce it in the interface and audit symptoms:
 	•	Interface enforcement: no tools, no browsing, instructions ban citations; your Responses API calls do exactly that.
 	•	Post‑cutoff sentinels: include a few claims about events plausibly after the model’s knowledge cutoff.
-RPL should (a) refuse certainty, (b) report assumptions/ambiguity.
+RPL should (a) refuse certainty, (b) report relevant uncertainties or flags.
 If you see confident probabilities on truly post‑cutoff facts, that’s a red flag for prompt leakage or overgeneralization.
 	•	Irrelevant‑context invariance: prepend an irrelevant paragraph (e.g., a neutral lorem ipsum or harmless weather sentence) and check p_RPL shift.
 Large shifts → priming sensitivity; fix templates or tighten SYSTEM text.
 	•	Negation consistency (above): big errors often indicate the model is freewheeling rather than expressing a coherent prior.